Oracc: The Open Richly Annotated Cuneiform Corpus Projects List

 OIMEA, with its multi-project search engine, enables users to simultaneously search the translations, transliterations, and catalogues of multiple Oracc projects on which official inscriptions are edited.

-The project is based at LMU Munich (Historisches Seminar, Alte Geschichte) and funded by the Alexander von Humboldt Foundation.
+The project is funded by LMU Munich and the Alexander von Humboldt Foundation.
 OIMEA is managed by Jamie Novotny and Karen Radner.PNAo: Prosopography of the Neo-Assyrian Empire online

 Provides a global registry of compositions rather than objects, supporting the creation of scores on Oracc.